sirimangina/simple-assignments/README.txt

+HTML
+stands
+ for
-HTML stands for Hyper Text Markup Language,in sql
+ Hyper Text Markup Language
+in sql